 The Curriculum: An Overview

-Our curriculum is creative, balanced and broadly based.
-It is planned according to the National Curriculum and Early Years Foundation Stage Curriculum guidelines with the aim of providing a wide variety of experiences and opportunities for each child and to support and encourage their spiritual, moral, social, cultural, mental and physical development.
+Our curriculum is broad, balanced and ambitious.
+It is planned according to the National Curriculum KS1 and Early Years Foundation Stage Curriculum guidelines.
+We provide a wide variety of learning opportunities which support and encourage children's spiritual, moral, social, cultural, mental and physical development.

-Children in the Reception classes follow the Early Years Foundation Stage Curriculum.
-This Curriculum has seven areas of learning covering children’s physical, intellectual, emotional and social development as follows:
+Children in the two Reception classes follow the Early Years Foundation Stage Profile with guidance from Development Matters.
+This Curriculum has seven areas of learning covering children’s physical, intellectual, emotional and social development:

 - Personal, Social and Emotional Development